andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### "One Model to Rule Them All" [AHL]

 Note:

+Not only were there core aspects lacking.
+I uncovered problems with what _had_ stuck from the design efforts too.
+These proved far more hard to resolve.

-I quickly came across a few core tenents which had embedded themselves in the minds of everyone on the project.
-The most prevalent was the dictum that "a case is a case (is a case)", which meant that there should be a single representation of a case making its way through the criminal justice system, most likely mastered by a single "Case" microservice / datastore.
+As I investigated, I slowly uncovered a few core tenents which had embedded themselves in the minds of everyone on the project.

-From a DDD perspective, this meant an over-focus on the data (@gaythu-rajan to elaborate with the defendant model and people context; mention how @andrew comes up with the idea and how it was implemented), and an under-emphasis on the behaviour / workflow / jobs to be done.
+The most prevalent was a oft-repeated phrase that "a case is a case (is a case)".

+This had been interpreted to mean there should be a single representation of a case that made its way through the criminal justice system.

+It had also been decided that this Case representation be handled via a single "Case" microservice / datastore.

+Further investigation revealed that this had come into being via a (noble) desire to reduce data copying and hold central case records.
+In itself, no bad thing.

+The issue was, this had accidentally pushed a data-centric view, at the expense of a process / behavioural one.

 Despite this being a CQRS shop, these didn't even really manifest in domain events.